Greener Together customers have helped fund many green community-focused projects. Below is more information on current and completed GTP projects.

 Whispering Roots

-Work Completed: Purchase of the plastic lumber was completed.
-Site visits were completed.
-School meetings and site selections were completed.
-Soil/compost purchase agreement was completed.
-Construction of the first grow bed was completed.
+Work Completed: Purchase of the plastic lumber, site visits, school meetings, site selections, soil/compost purchase agreement, and construction of the first grow bed have all been completed.
 Site preparation has been taking place for additional installs.

 Project Highlights: College students from the University of South Dakota came to Omaha on 10/14/23 to assist with prepping a garden location for the garden bed installation.
 Although cold, rainy and muddy, they were excited about helping with the project!

-Is Project On Budget and On Time: The project is currently on budget and on time!
+Is Project On Budget and On Time: This project has been completed!

 Urban Bird & Nature Alliance